CityOfZion/standards/nodes.md

 cp protocol.testnet.json protocol.json
 ```

-If this is the first time you will need to create a wallet for consensus.
+If this is the first time, you will need to create a wallet for consensus:

 ```shell
 ./neo-cli